modernweb-dev/rocket/CONTRIBUTING.md

 ## Making Your Changes

 Make your changes to the project.
-Commits are linted using precommit hooks, meaning that any code that raises linting error cannot be committed.
-In order to help avoid that, we recommend using an IDE or editor with an eslint plugin in order to streamline the development process.
+Commits are linted using precommit hooks, meaning that any code that raises a linting error cannot be committed.
+In order to help avoid that, we recommend using an IDE or editor with an ESLint plugin in order to streamline the development process.
 Plugins are available for all the popular editors.
 For more information see [ESLint Integrations](https://eslint.org/docs/user-guide/integrations)

 ### Compiling the typescript code